Vijay-Nirmal/WebInteractMCP/README.md

 https://github.com/user-attachments/assets/bf9d15a6-fa4a-40a0-8543-cb0fd92bffac

-*Click to view the demonstration of WebIntractMCP transforming a web application into an MCP server*
+*Click to view the demonstration of WebInteractMCP transforming a web application into an MCP server*

 ## 🏗️ Architecture